Best Electric Guitar In 2022 – Complete Buyer’s Guide And Reviews

 This article will give you some idea of which guitar manufacturers to look at and what models may fit your bill.
 Let’s begin!

 Best Electric Guitar #1: Fender American Special Stratocaster – Best Overall Electric Guitar

 The Stratocaster first appeared in 1954, incorporating many design innovations based on feedback from professional musicians.
-It’s sleek triple single-coil double-cutaway design has been almost unchanged until today.
+Its sleek triple single-coil double-cutaway design has been almost unchanged until today.

-Best Electric Guitar #2: Yamaha Pacifica Series PAC112V Electric Guitar – Best Electric Guitar for Beginners
+Best Electric Guitar #2: Yamaha Pacifica Series PAC112V Electric Guitar – Best Electric Guitar For Beginners

+One of the best guitars for its price; there are not many flaws I can point out in this Yamaha guitar.
 The guitar has 22 frets and a double cutaway solid Alder body that resembles a Strat.
-It also features a comfortable maple neck with a bolt-on construction and rosewood fretboard.
+It also features a comfortable maple neck with bolt-on construction and a rosewood fretboard.
 The solid wood construction makes the guitar very sturdy.

-Two single-coiled Alnico pickups and an Alnico V humbucker pickup set no limits on the possible genres that you can play.
+Two single-coiled Alnico pickups and an Alnico V humbucker pickup set no limits on the possible genres you can play.
 The guitar is very versatile, and for around $300, you will not get anything better.

-Best Electric Guitar #3: Epiphone Les Paul-100 Electric Guitar – Best Electric Guitar for The Money
+Best Electric Guitar #3: Epiphone Les Paul-100 Electric Guitar – Best Electric Guitar For The Money

 The tones are clear and sustained all over the fretboard.
 Plug the guitar into a good amp, and you have a powerhouse of sounds.
 The LP-100 can handle any genre, from country and blues to punk and metal.